HyderHadi/odin-recipes/README.md

 this is an assignment from the odin project to test basic HTML skills

-the website is a plain HTML food recipies *for now* :D
+the website is a plain HTML food recipes site *for now* :D